 Imagine, stunning beaches, cities with fun narrow alleyways to explore and national parks with some of the most incredible scenery.
-Croatia with a toddler is definitely one to put on your list.
-Contrary to popular belief, it’s easy to get around Croatia without a car by using buses and ferries (letting you leave your car seat at home).
+Croatia with a toddler is definitely one to put on your list as incredible vacation destinations with toddles.
+Contrary to popular belief, it’s easy to get around Croatia without a car by using buses and ferries (allowing you to leave car seats at home).

 There’s so much to explore in the cities, like Dubrovnik where you can walk along the old city walls or do a tour of the Klis Fortress while in Split with kids (especially exciting for Game of Thrones fans!).

 Then make your way to some of the spectacular islands like Hvar or Korcula.
 Hvar has a reputation of being a party town, but I wouldn’t discount going to Hvar with a toddler.
 There are some stunning beaches and even a beautiful promenade that’s stroller accessible and has a playground to stop at along the way.

 Of course, we recommend visiting Plitvice Lakes National Park with a toddler.
 We were initially disappointed with the crowds on our first day, so planning a second day really helped.
 Getting there early was key and both our kids loved it.
 We recommend bringing a toddler carrier instead of stroller for Plitvice Lakes, but a toddler travel stroller would work fine for everywhere else.